WillMon23/Sick-Ships/README.md

   - Shoot - (Space) Key

-## Intructions:
+## For Demontration perposes
-Player just needs to defeat all enemys that apper to get to the next level

-There are Upgrade pick ups to help in defeating the enemies.

-Use these Upgrades to you advantage to win.

-For Demontration perposes you can switch scene by pressing the number keys
+You can switch scene by pressing the number keys

 - First Scene -  (1) Key